 Last year, I wrote about how after all these years of travel, I was ready to slow down and become semi-nomadic.
 My last year-long trip around the world ended in March, but as many of you have noted, I still don’t seem settled down.
 I keep moving around.

 I’m currently staying in Boston with my parents.
 They always complain about never seeing me, so I figure I’ll be seen for a while.
 I have only two trips planned for the rest of the year: in November, I’ll be flying to London to speak at a conference, and in December, I’ll be going to Africa for three weeks.
 (More on that later.)

 I have no other travel plans for the rest of the year, and I don’t intend to make any.

 I still plan to move to New York City.
-That was the goal after Sweden and that’s still the goal now, but it’s better for me to do that after the New Year.
+That was the goal after Sweden and that’s still the goal now, but it’s better for me to do that after New Year’s.
 I have nothing planned between Africa and my book launch in February, so at the end of December, I’ll head down to the Big Apple and put my John Hancock on an apartment lease.

 But that’s months away.

-Right now, I’m recovering from my jetlag, joining a gym, and confusing my parents with the twenty pounds of vegetables I bought.
+Right now, I’m recovering from my jet lag, joining a gym, and confusing my parents with the 20 pounds of vegetables I bought.
 My goal for the rest of the year is to get back into shape and improve my eating habits.
 Staying put in Sweden gave me a taste of healthy living, as I had a kitchen and was able to cook, and I want to do that more.

 Sean Connery once said, “I haven’t found anywhere in the world where I want to be all the time.
 The best of my life is the moving.
 I look forward to going.”